vsai94/ECE9069_EtterCap/EtterCap.md

-# ARP Poisoninging attack using EtterCap
+# ARP Poisonig attack using EtterCap

 ## What is ARP?
 ARP stands for Address Resolution Protocol, it’s a protocol that maps a dynamic  IP address to a fixed physical machine address, also known as the MAC address in a LAN network.